-As to Piedmont, although it has been impertinently said that I knew no one there but Valerio, I shall not enumerate the persons with whom I came in contact.
-I have given my reasons for this discretion in the fourth chapter of my second volume.
-It is extremely improper to introduce nominally the persons who receive you hospitably in a foreign country-especially when you have to differ from them.
-All I shall say, therefore, on this point is, that among my many introductions I had one from the person best fitted in this country to give it to the person best suited in Piedmont to receive it.
+As to Piedmont, although it has been imperti-nently said that I knew no one there but Valerio, I in contact.
+I have given my reasons for this discrepersons who receive you hospitably in a foreign country-especially when you have to differ from them.
+All I shall say, therefore, on this point is, the person best suited in Piedmont to receive it.
 My other introductions, direct and indirect, with one exception, were to supporters of the Ministry.
-A friend procured me one from a very distinguished Italian to Lorenzo Valerio; but I did not present it at first, and when I did so, thought I was received with coldness and suspicion.
-It was only when I found that among the Ministerialists I could get no accurate information-that they were only inclined to "cram" me with fulsome praises of Count Cavour, and libels against the private characters of all liberals-that I was awakened to the necessity of seeing unofficial people.
-I remember one evening at the Opera, whilst Did he not associate exclusively with the Codini who listening to La Piccolomini, asking M. - in pre-sence of some ladies, wives of senators and deputies, for information about a distinguished orator.
-He drew me a little aside and whispered the horrid fact that that gentleman had "two wives!"
+A friend to Lorenzo Valerio; but I did not present it at first, and when I did so, thought I was received with coldthe Ministerialists I could get no accurate information-that they were only inclined to "cram" me with fulsome praises of Count Cavour, and libels against the private characters of all liberals-that I listening to La Piccolomini, asking M. ---- in presence of some ladies, wives of senators and deputies, drew mo a little aside and whispered the horrid fact that that gentleman had "two wives!"
 "So had the king," replied I, "before he became a widower," &c. &c.
-I assure you, sir, that if it had not been for several small facts of this kind, I should have forgotten, in that agreeable society, to use the means 1 generally employ for ascertaining the truth.
-I went to Valerio and opened my heart to him.
-I believe we understood one another-at any rate I learned to respect and love him.
+I assure you, sir, that if it had not been for several small facts of this kind, I should have forgotten, in that agreeable society, to use the means I we understood one another-at any rate I learned to respect and love him.
 But it is a gross absurdity to try, against my most positive statements, to make him responsible for the opinions I have put forward in my work.
 I have never yet adopted any man's opinions.
-Valerio and myself differ on many most essential points - and especially on the necessity of telling the whole truth with reference to Piedmont.
+Valerio and myself differ on many most of telling the whole truth with reference to Piedmont.
 He repeatedly refused to enter into details on certain points, because he thought it inopportune to speak about them, so that-as I believed that England should not be kept in the dark-I was obliged to go to other sources which I do not choose to enumerate.
-To sum up my personal experiences in Piedmont, I was led by introduction among the Ministerialists, by accident among the reactionists, by necessity as and the Constitutional liberals there is a strong opposition which I regret and condemn.
-As for Mazzini, I will not libel him-though I am far from belonging to his school-and this is a reason why Piedmontese courtiers will always anathematize me.
-I was really nauseated at Turin by the silly things I heard said about that great patriot.
+To sum up my personal experiences in Piedmont, I sition which I regret and condemn.
+As for Mazzini, I will not libel him-though I am far from belonging n from my strictures on monarchy-of course t pretending to maintain that it is an essential courtiers will always anathematize me.
+I was really in a good government.
+I am quite sure nauseated at Turin by the silly things I heard said about that great patriot.
 Ladies crossed themselves at mention of his name.
 A pistol shot was fired at, or near, a quiet old man, while I was in Turin, by some scoundrel.
 Immediately it was stated to me that formerly the frightened gentleman had held some political appointment in the Legations; and that he had been set down for assassination by the agents of Mazzini!
 When M. Turr, the Hungarian, was piratically seized by the Austrians, all the Ministerialists I heard speak of the matter, except M. Torelli, a Lombard, began to take away his character, and advise his abandonment because he was an "agent of Mazzini."

 But it is not surprising that this uncompromising opponent of the dishonest Italian monarchies should be libelled to strangers in Piedmont.
-All members of the opposition, all members of the movement party, are treated in precisely the same way; and, in fact, nothing is tolerated but abject submission to the designs of the dynasty-tolerated in Ministerial society I mean; for the laws of the country allow very great latitude to the expression of opinion.
+All members of other parties, that I have certainly been offended of the opposition, all members of the movement by the tone of violent detraction adopted towards party, are treated in precisely the same way; and, in fact, nothing is tolerated but abject submission to the designs of the dynasty-tolerated in Ministerial society I mean; for the laws of the country allow very great latitude to the expression of opinion.